Bigshot has been launched as a DIY camera in the US, which aims to help children learn about technical hardware.

 “It’s about getting kids’ hands dirty,” said Nayar.
-“In an age when software rules I want kids to know how to build hardware.”

 “We describe concepts that children would normally encounter at college, but try to make them accessible even to an 8 or 10 year old.
 That’s where a lot of our effort has gone in – to try and make things like image processing, electronics and display technology understandable at some level to younger kids.”